July 2005 Archives

 Suketu Mehta received enormous praise and some criticism for "Maximum City", a non-fiction book about Bombay.
 The Economist said about the book:

 "Suketu Mehta tells the stories of slum-dwellers, dancing girls, hitmen, and poets, all of whom have come to Bombay to make it.
-With a clear but non-judgemental voice, his is an outstanding tale of the exhilarating city in which he grew up."
+With a clear but non-judgmental voice, his is an outstanding tale of the exhilarating city in which he grew up."

 Suketu Mehta boldly highlights a "clear but non-judgmental voice" on his website.
-This week the author uses his platform to opine broadly in the New York Times about the outsourcing of jobs by the West to India.
-With the media chirping daily about outsourcing, Mehta portrays American workers handwringing over their lost jobs in A Passage From India".
+This week the author uses his platform to opine in the New York Times about the outsourcing of jobs by the West to India.
+With the media chirping daily about outsourcing, Mehta portrays American workers as despairing over their lost jobs in A Passage From India".
 He speaks again with a clear voice but this time he is decidedly judgmental.

 It is admittedly difficult to argue with the article since it touches on many sides of a complicated issue from a variety of perspectives and voices.
 Mehta masterfully spins bits of truth into an argument that cossets our fears with gentle conciliatory gestures.
 On one hand he provides easy examples to illustrate what we already suspect are our national failings.
 "In this year's national spelling bee", he says, as we succumb to the idea that our children are getting dumber;"the top four contestants were of South Asian origin"".

 Is he an outsider to all nations, uncomfortable in a quest for illusive identity?
-Or is his position enviable, maybe uniquely fortunate, in that he can assume multiple identities but be caged by none.
+Or is his position enviable, maybe uniquely fortunate, in that he can assume multiple identities but be caged by none?
 Perhaps his multi-lingual, multi-cultural identity positions him well to elude the vagaries of globalism.
 Regardless, he glibly assumes different personas, donning the robe of the worldly elitist to scorn us, then the scuffed shoes of the beleagured exile to rebuke us, before assuming the mantle of dutiful American: "I have a vested interest in seeing America prosper.
-But I am here because the country of my ancestors didn't understand the changing world..".
-Continued protectionism, he warns; "will ensure only that *our* schools stay terrible; it'll be an entire country run like the dairy industry, feasible only because of price controls and subsidies".
+But I am here because the country of my ancestors didn't understand the changing world.."
+Continued protectionism, he warns, "will ensure only that *our* schools stay terrible, it'll be an entire country run like the dairy industry, feasible only because of price controls and subsidies".
 We are left to peer quizzically if doubtfully into the mirror that he holds up for us, re-examining the blemishes that he highlights.

 Meanwhile, the author embellishes not only India's education system but its technological abilities with select evidence; "During the technology boom of the late 1990's, Indians were responsible for 10 percent of all the start-ups in Silicon Valley".
 This he uses to hint at inevitable dominance - "Those Indians who went to the United States...have done remarkably well: Indians make up one of the richest ethnic groups in this country".
 As deftly as a Bollywood script writer, he adds magnificence, bright colors, shiny sparkly glory, and a bit of song and dance to create the glittering myth of India Ascendant

 Then, having drawn the line down the middle and deftly balanced the two sides with some well worn arguments and classic handicaps he concludes "The outsourcing debate seems to have mutated into a contest between the country of my birth and the country of my nationality."
-Finally, after ever so politely, apologetically and properly putting the ambiguous *us* in our place, he offers nobly that; "Indian-Americans can help..deal with the emerging economic superpower that is India".
+Finally, after ever so politely, apologetically and properly putting the ambiguous *us* in our place, he offers nobly that, "Indian-Americans can help..deal with the emerging economic superpower that is India".

 "A Fine Balance" is also a book about India by Rohinton Mistry.